BAH Calculator

 Dual Military BAH

-In cases where both spouses in a marriage are on active duty, both will receive the without-dependent BAH rate commensurate based on their rank and location.
-If a married couple has children, only one parent (normally this is the higher-ranking member) will receive the higher with-dependent BAH rate.
+In cases where both spouses in a marriage are on active duty, both will receive the without-dependent BAH rate commensurate with their rank and location.
+If a married couple has children, only one parent (normally the higher-ranking member) will receive the higher with-dependent BAH rate.

 BAH Type 2

-While personnel in the reserves or National Guard activated for 30 days or longer receive standard BAH during that time period, those activated for less than 30 days receive BAH Reserve Component/Transit (BAH RC/T).
-It’s also sometimes called BAH Type 2 or BAH Type II, depending on your numerical preference.
+While personnel in the reserves or National Guard activated for 30 days or longer receive standard BAH, those activated for 30 days or less receive BAH Reserve Component/Transit (BAH RC/T).
+It’s also sometimes called BAH Type 2 or II, depending on your numerical preference.
 Unlike standard BAH, RC/T is based solely on your rank and whether or not you have dependents.
 Location does not factor in.

 Partial BAH